nataliabernardo/nataliab_metis/Project_5/Readme.md

 #### Tensorflow Object Detection API:

 Released in 2017.
-Does the fine-tuning of a pre-trained object detection model using own data set with new classes.
+Does the fine-tuning of a pre-trained object detection model using own data set with new classes, method called "transfer learning".
 It modifies the dense layers and the final softmax layer to output 2 categories (yellow_curb_ramp, gray_curb_ramp) instead of a 1000.

 #### Architecture